ABC News’ Amy Robach And Media Blasted For Reportedly Sitting On Jeffrey Epstein Story

 A video of ABC News journalist Amy Robach talking off-air about having damning information on Jeffrey Epstein for years was leaked on Tuesday by right-wing activist group Project Veritas.
 During the video, the anchor appeared to suggest she had the Epstein story for three years after a 2015 interview with Virginia Roberts Giuffre and was not allowed to run it.
-She also said that the royal family had threatened ABC News over the allegations against Prince Andrew, who is linked to Epstein and accused of raping Giuffre.
+She also said that the U.K. royal family had threatened ABC News over the allegations against Prince Andrew, who is linked to Epstein and accused of raping Giuffre.

 The news hasn’t sat well with many people.